 The Freestyle Libre

-“My fingers are red raw” Marci says through sighed words.
-Marci has been testing her blood glucose levels through finger prick testing for 10 years now.
-She has type 1 diabetes and has to test her blood glucose levels a minimum of four times per day.
-Marci needs to test her blood glucose levels in order to calculate her insulin doses.
-This then allows her to keep her glucose levels within target range.
+Patients with type 1 diabetes are recommended to test their blood glucose levels a minimum of four times per day.
+This helps to understand glucose trends and importantly, is needed in order to calculate insulin doses.
+This then allows patients to keep their glucose levels within target range.

-Marci is in fact a fictitious patient.
-However, she represents so many of my patients who have had the displeasure of having to finger prick test.
-For some, finger prick testing isn’t such a big deal.
+For some patients, finger prick testing isn’t such a big deal.
 For others, particularly needle phobic patients, it’s an anxiety inducing, painful experience.
 I think we can all agree if there was a way to test your glucose levels without finger prick testing, it would make life much easier and less painful.

 One of the reasons I find diabetes so interesting is because it is a disease area with rapid progression.
 This is in both treatment options and technology.
 This is why the news Abbots Freestyle Libre is now available on prescription for some NHS patients is exciting.